Student engineers earn funding for innovations

 “Preparing for BOSS enabled us to put together a professional pitch deck and really put a fire under us to make significant progress on our product in time for the showcase,” said Davidson.
 “There’s still much to be done, but we plan to have an alpha version released by early- to mid-2020.”

-At the Cannabiz Innovation Sprint, Jenny Luu (first-year biomedical engineering major), Isaac Shores (first-year computer science and engineering major) and Nick Szambelan (second-year computer science and engineering major) earned a unanimous first-place vote from the judges and a $1,500 prize for their app, IMP.
+At the Cannabiz Innovation Sprint, Jenny Luu (first-year biomedical engineering major), Isaac Shores (second-year computer science and engineering major) and Nick Szambelan (first-year computer science and engineering major) earned a unanimous first-place vote from the judges and a $1,500 prize for their app, IMP.

 IMP creates a personalized care plan for those seeking treatment for opioid addiction.
 The app integrates the use of medical marijuana and cognitive behavioral therapy to guide users to an individualized end goal without the associated stigma and financial cost a rehabilitation center can carry.